Brenda Strong: Early work

 Her first break after college was a spot in Billy Crystal's 1984 music video "You Look Marvelous".
 Her first television appearances came in 1985 with brief stints on St. Elsewhere, MacGyver, and Cheers.
 She also made guest appearances on Shadow Chasers, Hotel, Star Trek: The Next Generation, Matlock, Murphy Brown, Herman's Head, and Blossom.
 In 1990, she had a recurring role in the ABC series Twin Peaks.
 She made her film debut in 1986 comedy film Weekend Warriors before having a supporting part in Spaceballs (1987).

-In 1992, Strong starred in the short-lived CBS sitcom Scorch.
+In 1992, Strong starred in the CBS sitcom Scorch.
 She spent the following decade playing recurring and guest starring roles in many dramatic and comedic shows.
 From 1996 to 1998, she appeared as Elaine's nemesis Sue Ellen Mischke, the "bra-less wonder" and "Oh Henry!" candy bar heiress, on several episodes of NBC sitcom Seinfeld.
 She also had recurring roles on Party of Five, 7th Heaven and Everwood and guest starred on 3rd Rock from the Sun, ER, Picket Fences, Silk Stalkings, Dawson's Creek, Any Day Now, Ally McBeal, CSI: Crime Scene Investigation and Nip/Tuck.

 From 1998 to 2000, she played Sally Sasser, the nemesis of Felicity Huffman's Dana Whitaker, in the ABC comedy-drama Sports Night.
 In early 2004, she starred as wealthy Arlene Ridgeway in The WB short-lived sitcom, The Help.